vuejs-es/vuejs.org/src/v2/guide/transitions.md

 </style>
 {% endraw %}

-<p class="tip">Algo importante para tener en cuenta es que éstas transiciones FLIP no funcionan en elementos con `display: inline`.
-Como alternativa, puede usar `display: inline-block` o ubicar los elementos en un contexto flexible.</p>
+<p class="tip">One important note is that these FLIP transitions do not work with elements set to `display: inline`.
+As an alternative, you can use `display: inline-block` or place elements in a flex context.</p>

-Estas animaciones FLIP no están limitadas a un eje particular.
-Los elementos en una grilla multidimensional pueden realizar transiciones [igual de fácil](https://jsfiddle.net/chrisvfritz/sLrhk1bc/):
+These FLIP animations are also not limited to a single axis.
+Items in a multidimensional grid can be [transitioned too](https://jsfiddle.net/chrisvfritz/sLrhk1bc/):

 {% raw %}
 <div id="sudoku-demo" class="demo">